stellar-deprecated/docs/other/things-to-build.md

 # Federation Service
 Implement a simple [Federation server](https://www.stellar.org/developers/learn/concepts/federation.html) and setup a webpage where anyone can claim a name*yourdomain.com stellar address and associate their stellar account ID with it.
 The catch is your service will only federate for accounts that set their [inflation destination](https://www.stellar.org/developers/learn/concepts/inflation.html) to one provided by your domain.

+You can also contribute to the [federation server](https://github.com/stellar/federation/) maintained by Stellar Development Foundation.

 # Archivist
 A tool to keep your history archive in good shape.
 You give it: